TaitoUnited/taito-cli/docs/templates.md

 - Use scanners to detect vulnerabilities.
 - Use intrusion detection systems, anomaly detection tools, and honeypots for detecting and blocking hacking attempts.

-TODO: Improve examples with additional security features.
+TODO: Improve infrastructure templates with additional security features.